Mohanvenkatasai2003/WEB-SCRAPPING/README.md

-# WEB-SCRAPPING OF A RESTAURANT
+Web Scrapping
-# Code runed in colab with python
+Code runed in colab with python
-# B.tech (CSE-DATA-SCIENCE)
-# Kalasalingam academy of research and education
+BTech Computer Science and Engineering
+KALASALINGAM ACADEMY OF RESEARCH AND EDUCATION
-# U.MOHAN VENKATA SAI
+U.MOHAN VENKATA SAI
+Guided by DR.R.RAJA SUBRAMANIAN